Empowering Oklahoma’s Children with the Gift of Communication

 He lives in Norman with his wife Diane—founder of Holland Pediatric Therapy and fellow Joyful Noise board member.
 Together, they have three grown children and share a passion for empowering others to thrive.

-Haley Elphinston, MUP
+Haley Ryder, MUP

 Board Member